commerce-docs/infographics-library/diagrams/drawio/readme.md

 Add your draw.io source files here.
+Drawio source files are safer to keep because the SVG output from drawio is not editable as a standard SVG.